We have support for the following researchers (Phd, Postdoc, MD) and MBA students affiliated with following institutions to take the course:

 3) The next steps they can take to advance their idea after the course

-Our course is broken up into 2 parts over 4 weeks in January 2017:
+Our course is broken up into 2 parts over 4 weeks in January and February 2019:

-The course will accept 60 students, and will be free for all participants.
+The course will accept 60 students, and is free for all participants.

 Dinner will be provided free thanks to our course sponsors.